 At the Care Center

-The first 5 to 10 days of recovery will be done in the hospital.
+You will be in the hospital for 5 to 10 days.
 Your breathing and lungs will be watched closely.
 Chest tubes may be removed.

 A pulmonary rehab program is an important part of recovery.
 You will be taught exercises to help improve breathing.